Sinead Keane and Aidan Coleman from Portlaoise in the running for Irish Australian Business Awards 2017 People's Choice Award .

 Sinead is an integral part of the management Nursing Team within the Surgical Services and is nominated in the Young Professional Category of the Peoples Choice awards.

 Sinead is the youngest of nine, five of whom still live in Laois.
 Her sister Sandra who is married to John Hanniffy, Gerard, married to Vanessa Aird, Louise and her wife Karen, and Daniel, married to Lorraine Flannagan are all living in Portlaoise.
 Owen, whose wife Catherine is a nurse manager in MRHP, live in Raheen.
-As you may know, Daniel is very involved with The Heath and Owen coaches Shannahoe ladies teams.
+Daniel is very involved with The Heath and Owen coaches Shanahoe ladies teams.

 Sinead went to school in Scoil Chriost Rí, Portlaoise, going on to the University of Limerick from 2002-2006 where she did a Bachelor of Science in General Nursing.
 She worked at Midland Regional Hospital Portlaoise before moving to Australia in 2008.

-She told the Leinster Express that she has been involved in the Sydney Irish community since living here.
-She is on the Rose of Tralee committee which she says has given here a great opportunity to get to know more people and make connections here in Sydney.
+She told the Leinster Express that she has been involved in the Sydney Irish community since moving there.
+She is on the Rose of Tralee committee which she says has given her a great opportunity to get to know more people and make connections here in Sydney.